Sergiy Bychkov: Government Service

 In 1990 he was elected as a deputy of the Zhovtnevyy District Council, Dnipropetrovsk.

 Since 1991 – first Deputy Chairman of the Zhovtnevyy District Council, headed Standing Deputy Commission on economy, budget and finance planning.

 Twice from 1994 to 1998 became Chairman of the Zhovtnevyy District Council.
 In the whole four times was elected as a Deputy of the Zhovtnevyy District Council.

 In July 2000, according to a Decree of the President of Ukraine he served as a Deputy Chairman of the Dnipropetrovsk region state administration on economic reforms, investments and external economic links.

-In April 2002 he was elected as a Member of Ukrainian Parliament, electoral district № 25, Dnipropetrovsk.
+In April 2002 he was elected as a Member of Ukrainian Parliament, electoral district No. 25, Dnipropetrovsk.

 Since June 2002 – May 2006 Sergiy Bychkov was a Deputy Chairman of the Committee for Foreign Affairs of the Parliament of Ukraine.

-As a Deputy of the fourth convocation he was Co-Chairman of the Parliamentary Assembly of Ukraine and the Republic of Poland, Vice-Head of the Parliamentary Assembly of Ukraine and Lithuania and also member of the NATO Parliamentary Assembly, WEU and GUAM assemblies.
+As a Deputy of the fourth convocation he was co-chairman of the Parliamentary Assembly of Ukraine and the Republic of Poland, Vice-Head of the Parliamentary Assembly of Ukraine and Lithuania and also member of the NATO Parliamentary Assembly, WEU and GUAM assemblies.
 He was elected as a head of Group of the Verkhovna Rada of Ukraine for Inter-Parliamentary Bonds with the Kingdom of Spain and member of other friendship groups.

 Sergiy Bychkov was an author of 37 law drafts, which cover the questions of foreign policy of Ukraine, state development and local authorities, regional, financial and bank policies, educational system and strengthening social guarantees.

 In September 2006 he was elected as a Member of Ukrainian Parliament of the fifth convocations.

-In October 2006 he was a member of the Ukrainian Part of the Committee for parliamentary cooperation between Ukraine and the European Union, head of Group of the Verkhovna Rada of Ukraine for Inter-Parliamentary Bonds with the Kingdom of Spain, co-head of groups with the Republic of Poland, Great Britain, member of groups with the United States of America, Portugal, Hungary, Lithuania and Germany.
+In October 2006 he was a member of the Ukrainian Part of the committee for parliamentary cooperation between Ukraine and the European Union, head of Group of the Verkhovna Rada of Ukraine for Inter-Parliamentary Bonds with the Kingdom of Spain, co-head of groups with the Republic of Poland, Great Britain, member of groups with the United States of America, Portugal, Hungary, Lithuania and Germany.

 In November 2006 he was elected as a deputy Chairman of the Ukrainian Part of the Parliamentary Assembly of Ukraine and the Republic of Poland.